dannyuk1982/statamic-Duplicate/README.md

 *Usage*
 ==

 Just select the `Duplicate` option from a collection index page.

+*Translations*
+==
+Now translatable (thanks Rias500!) so also add in a translation for your locale if needed.
+If you add in any other languages please create a pull request to add them here.

 *Help*
 ==

-This could be much smarter - it isn't translatable, the alogorithm that names the files could be more intelligent (see comments) - if you want to help please create a pull request!
+This could be much smarter - the alogorithm that names the files could be more intelligent (see comments) - if you want to help please create a pull request!